BlackBerry Classic: Reception

 The BlackBerry Classic received generally positive reviews from critics, with average ratings of 7/10.
 TechRadar gave a 3.5/5 score, praising the speed of the web browser and messaging services, but expressing disappointment toward a lack of apps and the phone's physical weight.

 Sales

 In March 2015, financial firm Morgan Stanley issued a report claiming both the BlackBerry Passport and Classic were "not selling" and that only 8,000 units combined were sold in that financial quarter.
 According to The Guardian, general sales had reached $793 million, which was below BlackBerry's $927 million expectations.

 On July 5, 2016, BlackBerry announced that it would cease production of the Classic globally.
 This ignited speculation that the Classic had been the last BlackBerry with a physical keyboard and with BlackBerry 10.
 However, on July 26, 2016, the company hinted that another model with a traditional keyboard was "coming shortly".
 Previously, COO Marty Beard had debunked the rumours about the end of BlackBerry 10.

+Modding

+In June 2025, the Chinese company Zinwa Technologies unveiled the Q25, a modified version of the BlackBerry Classic upgraded to run on Android 14 (originally announced with Android 13).
+The device features a new motherboard including MediaTek's Helio G99 processor, 12 GB RAM, 256 GB of internal flash storage, expandable storage via microSD card up to 1 TB, NFC support, and All-Band LTE VoLTE.
+Other specifications include a non-removable 3000 mAh Li-ion battery, a 50 MP rear camera with LED flash, a 8 MP front-facing camera with auto-focus, a USB-C port, and a retained 3.5 mm headphone jack.

+Zinwa offers both a fully assembled device and a retrofit kit for existing BlackBerry Classic owners.
+The company has also announced tentative plans to extend retrofitting support to the Passport (project codename "P26"), Q10 and KeyOne in future models, as well as to introduce brand-new chassis derived from an expanded version of the Q20 platform, referred to as the Q27.